 Dress warmly (especially for evening programs) and bring your reservation confirmation with you.
-The Visitors Center is currently open for daytime General Admission, Guided Tours, and evening Star Party programs.
+The Visitors Center is currently open for daytime General Admission and Guided Tours.
 The Visitors Center's phone number is 432-426-3640.

 Daytime Visits: General Admission & Guided Tours

 Access to the Observatory grounds is ONLY allowed for visitors with reserved passes.
 All access requires advance reservations, which are subject to capacity limits.

 Check the calendar for programs and start times.

 During a timed general admission session, small groups are able to freely explore the Visitors Center, including the exhibit gallery, gift shop, and outdoor telescope park for up to 90 minutes.
 Reservations are required to access the facility, including the Visitors Center, and your general admission ticket is limited to the day and time purchased.